Posterior Cervical Fusion Newport Beach & Orange County, CA

 Posterior Cervical Fusion Procedure

 PCF is a surgical procedure that fuses two or more cervical spine bones together along the sides of the bone using a posterior incision.
-Bone graft or bone graft substitute is placed along the sides the spine bones, which over time, fuses together.
-PCF may be performed with or without a posterior decompression (laminectomy) and/or instrumentation (use of metal screws or rods), which contributes to stability especially with multi-level fusions and increases success rate of fusion.
+Bone graft or bone graft substitute is placed along the sides of the spine bones, which over time, fuses together.
+PCF may be performed with or without a posterior decompression (Posterior Cervical Laminectomy in Newport Beach) and/or instrumentation (use of metal screws or rods), which contributes to stability, especially with multi-level fusions and increases the success rate of fusion.

-Showering/Bathing- Patients can shower immediately after surgery, but should keep the incision area covered and dry, avoiding the water from hitting the wound.
-Bandage should be changed every 2-3 days.
+Patients can shower immediately after surgery, but should keep the incision area covered and dry, avoiding the water from hitting the wound.
+The bandage should be changed every 2-3 days.
 Patients should wait about 2 weeks when the wound has healed before soaking in a tub.

-Driving- Patients may resume driving about 2-3 weeks after the surgery when the pain has decreased and when the neck range-of-motion has improved.
+Patients may resume driving about 2-3 weeks after the surgery when the pain has decreased and when the neck range of motion has improved.
 Patients should not drive while still taking pain medications.
-Patient must be accompanied when driving in case the pain is felt and they need help driving back home.
+The patient must be accompanied when driving in case the pain is felt and they need help driving back home.

 Doctor’s Visits and Follow-Up

-Patients will return for a follow-up visit to see Dr. Louis about 12-14 days after PCF procedure.
+Patients will return for a follow-up visit to see Dr. Louis about 12-14 days after the PCF procedure.
 Medications will be refilled if necessary.
-During the follow up visit, Dr. Louis will check the incision and the stitches or staples will be removed and X-ray will be taken to check if the fusion area is stable and if it’s healing properly.
-Patients will be asked to return for more follow up visits about 4-6 weeks after initial follow up visit.
-Around 8-12 weeks after surgery, patient will be given a prescription to begin physical therapy to help improve range of motion.
+During the follow-up visit, Dr. Louis will check the incision and the stitches or staples will be removed and an X-ray will be taken to check if the fusion area is stable and if it’s healing properly.
+Patients will be asked to return for more follow-up visits about 4-6 weeks after the initial follow-up visit.
+Around 8-12 weeks after surgery, the patient will be given a prescription to begin physical therapy to help improve the range of motion.